Waxing

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 2 days young.
-Earth's natural satellite is moving from the beginning to the first part of current synodic month.
+The Moon is 2 days young and navigating from the beginning to the first part of the current synodic month.
 This is lunation 417 of Meeus index or 1370 from Brown series.

 The length of the current synodic month is 5 hours and 5 minutes longer than the mean synodic month length.
 It is 1 hour and 58 minutes shorter compared to 21st century's longest synodic month length.

-Moon is at apogee at 01:33.
-It is 14 days after previous perigee on 10 September 2033 at 01:49 in ♈ Aries.
-Lunar orbit is going to narrow while the Moon is moving towards the Earth over the next 13 days, until point of next perigee on 8 October 2033 at 12:11 in ♈ Aries.
+Moon is at apogee at 01:33 about 14 days since last perigee on 10 September 2033 at 01:49 in ♈ Aries the lunar orbit is going to narrow while the Moon is moving towards the Earth over the upcoming 13 days until point of next perigee on 8 October 2033 at 12:11 in ♈ Aries.

 This apogee Moon is 406 444 km (252 553 mi) away from Earth.
 This is the year's farthest apogee of 2033.
 It is 1 036 km further than the mean apogee distance, but it is still 265 km closer than the farthest apogee of 21st century.

-1 day after ascending node on 24 September 2033 at 12:46 in ♎ Libra.
-The Moon is located north of the ecliptic over the following 12 days, until the lunar orbit crosses from North to South in descending node on 8 October 2033 at 05:55 in ♈ Aries.
+1 day after ascending node on 24 September 2033 at 12:46 in ♎ Libra the Moon is positioned north of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from North to South in descending node on 8 October 2033 at 05:55 in ♈ Aries.

-9 days since the previous standstill on 15 September 2033 at 23:39 in ♊ Gemini when the Moon has reached North declination of ∠18.313°, the lunar orbit is extending southward over the next 5 days to face maximum declination of ∠-18.282° at the point of next southern standstill on 30 September 2033 at 17:33 in ♐ Sagittarius.
+9 days since the last northern standstill on 15 September 2033 at 23:39 in ♊ Gemini when the Moon has reached North declination of ∠18.313° the lunar orbit is extending southward over the next 5 days to face maximum declination of ∠-18.282° at the point of next southern standstill on 30 September 2033 at 17:33 in ♐ Sagittarius.

 In 12 days on 8 October 2033 at 10:58 in ♈ Aries the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.